ReinerBforartists/comfyui_auto_prompt_schedule/README.md

 2. Type `git clone https://github.com/ReinerBforartists/comfyui_auto_prompt_schedule`.
 Wait for the download to finish.
 3. Restart ComfyUI

-Note that the Auto prompt schedule node does NOT appear in the Comfy manager yet.
-You can find it in the Text category.
-Or by a double click and type in Auto Prompt.
+The node appears in the category Text.
+And it is Auto Prompt Schedule

 ## Usage